hardbyte/python-can/doc/other-tools.rst

 Other CAN bus tools
 ===================

-In order to keep the project maintainable, the scope of the module is limited to providing common abstractions to different hardware devices, and a basic suite of utilities for sending and receiving messages on a CAN bus.
+In order to keep the project maintainable, the scope of the package is limited to providing common abstractions to different hardware devices, and a basic suite of utilities for sending and receiving messages on a CAN bus.
 Other tools are available that either extend the functionality of python-can, or provide complementry features that an engineer dealing with CAN will find useful.